 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-Jail phone calls are generally more costly than phone calls made outside of jail.
+Jail phone calls are generally more expensive than phone calls made outside of jail.
 Inmates are able to make phone calls, with restrictions on when you can make phone calls, how long you can talk, and how often you can make calls, but you should keep in mind lots of people want to use the phone – so you have to share.
 If you break the rules, phone calls might get cut back or cut altogether.

 The Nashua Street Jail phone number is: (617) 635-1100

 Sending Mail to Inmates

 Any mail that you send to an inmate is required to be mailed using the US Postal Service.
 You shouldn’t use any other method of mail delivery.
 You have to write or type the person’s name, prisoner number, and the jail address on the letter that you send.
 Do not send anything in a box, padded envelope, plastic or paper bag, or an envelope with metal inside.
 All mail is opened and examined by the staff, and the mail will be returned if the jail decides it is inappropriate.